HylaFAX: History

 In March 2002, Nickerson started iFAX, Inc., endeavoring to sell and commercialize HylaFAX in particular to enterprise customers.
-Thus iFAX began selling a proprietary product called HylaFAX Enterprise Edition which supported the proprietary interfacing of BrookTrout fax hardware.
+Thus iFAX began selling a proprietary product called HylaFAX Enterprise Edition which supported the proprietary interfacing of Brooktrout fax hardware.

 The development pace was still not fast enough for some, in particular Howard.
 And so after the 4.1.6 release in May 2003 the code repository was branched into a "4.1" legacy branch, to satisfy the conservative elements, and a "4.2" development branch to satisfy Howard.
 The development branch then began the largest period of code work since before Leffler released 4.0pl0.
 The Class 1 driver was endowed with ECM capability, fax batching support (sending multiple faxes in one call) was added, extended resolution support began, MMR and JBIG data compressions were supported, and color fax reception was supported all in a relatively short amount of time.
 This set of developments, and the subsequent stabilization of those features, made HylaFAX not only the best, most feature-rich open-source fax software available, but it also became easily the most feature-rich fax software of any kind that supported average, inexpensive off-the-shelf fax modems.

 After many years of disagreements between Howard and Nickerson regarding the direction and pace of the software development, Howard began developing HylaFAX at SourceForge.net in October 2005.
 That work later became known as HylaFAX+.
 Version numbers initially added another "dot" (like "4.3.0.11") and then simply changed outright to "5.0.0", "5.0.1", and so forth.

-HylaFAX development currently continues both at SourceForge and at hylafax.org.
-The SourceForge development aims to adopt and release new developments quickly and with little hassle, and so releases there are regular and frequent.
-The development at hylafax.org continues to be steady with releases occurring less frequently and without adopting all of the features found in HylaFAX+.
+HylaFAX development continues at SourceForge, with a release in January, 2025.
+The last release at hylafax.org was in September, 2018.